tropicbliss/Custom_ROM_Building_Guide/README.md

 Note: If you do not have the folder, you can make the folder and build it.

+### Custom Build Scripts

+The custom ROM manifest might instruct you to run a certain shell script to start the building process instead of "brunch" and "make".
+Simply follow the instructions and you should be fine.

 ## Resolving Errors

 Time and time again, you might encounter errors while building the custom ROM.
 The best way to resolve it is to copy and paste the error message along with the name of the ROM you are building and Google it to figure out what other users are doing to fix the error.